thkox/ca-traffic-simulation/README.txt

 To run the simulation program, copy the executable file "cats" into a directory where you want to run the simulation.
 A configuration file "cate-input.txt" needs to be placed alongside the executable.
-A sample configuration file is included in both of the build folders where the executable was created.
+A sample configuration file is included in the root directory of the repository.

     $ ./cats <nthread>